-3.6.3 REQUA ENTERPRISES
+3.5.3 REQUA ENTERPRISES

 A meeting was held on the 26 January 2024 mainly to discuss challenges faced with line retrieval on their farms.
 The farm owners mentioned that they are unable to submit maintenance plan because the sunken lines have not been retrieved.
 Even with additional assistance from another farmer, they are still struggling.
 The vessel used is currently having mechanical issues.
-The farm owner expressed that they need to engage Transnet National Ports Authority (TNPA) regarding their lease.
 Moreover, the timeframe they requested to stop looking for lines was end of June 2024.

 During the AMC meeting held on the 31 January 2024, it was reiterated that farmers are not allowed to abandoned infrastructure.
-Therefore, efforts must be placed in searching for these sunken lines.
+Therefore, efforts must be placed in searching for these sunken lines which possibly may have been removed.
 The ECO team will have to ensure that the farmers are indeed looking for these lines and this must be verified.

-3.6.4 PLUTO MUSSEL TRADING
+3.5.4 PLUTO MUSSEL TRADING

 Pluto Mussel Trading indicated that no maintenance activities have occurring on the farm since 24 August 2023.
 The progress of the maintenance requested as per the non-compliance letter was not adhered to and there is no substantial feedback to date.
 This farm will possibly be decommissioned in 2024.
-Therefore, the ECO will request a decommissioning plan from the farm owner to be submitted once TNPA has finalised this matter.
+Therefore, the ECO will request a decommissioning plan from the farm owner.

-3.6.5 MMMAGRI CONSULT
+3.5.5 MMMAGRI CONSULT

 MMMAgri Consult's farm owner terminated their service agreement with Ocean Grown Aquaculture the 16 October 2023.
 The farm was issued a final coastal protection notice (in terms of 59(1) of the National Environmental Management Integrated Coastal Management Act, 2008) by the DFFE on the 31 August 2023.
-This farm is on the verge of submitting a decommissioning plan.
-However, the farm owner is still in the process of finalising the way forward for their farm and no feedback has been provided.
+This farm was required to submit decommissioning plan.

-3.6.6 XESIBE AQUACULTURE
+3.5.6 XESIBE AQUACULTURE

 Xesibe Aquaculture's permit has expired and need to submit an application to renew their permit.
 This farm is no longer under Ocean Grown Aquaculture.
-A maintenance plan is required.
+A maintenance plan is required or a decommissioning plan.

-3.7 FARM MONITORING REPORTS (FMRs)
+3.6 FARM MONITORING REPORTS (FMRs)